nondejus/AwesomeUnityCommunity/README.md

 * [UnityInstancedHealthBars](https://github.com/sinbad/UnityInstancedHealthBars "") - Example projects using instancing in Unity to render enemy health bars in 1 draw call.
 * [UnityBurstFunctions](https://github.com/imxzjv/UnityBurstFunctions "") - Pattern and helpers for writing Unity Burst jobs as generic Functions/Actions.
 * [Inventory](https://github.com/FarrokhGames/Inventory "") - A Diablo 2-style inventory system for Unity3D.
+* [Piranha](https://github.com/keenanwoodall/Piranha "") - A simple tool to make rigidbodies swarm a mesh in Unity.

 ### :wrench: Tools <a name="tools"></a>